arturas1000/firstrepository/README.md

 Download the program and extract the zip archive.

 ## Usage
-Input numbers a and b.
+1. Input two numbers: a and b.
+2. Press Enter.

 ## Result
 The output is one number - the sum of two numbers.